Your guide to the Canary Islands archipelago

 Fuerteventura’s coastal dunes

-Windsurfers glide across turquoise waters bordering vast stretches of golden Saharan sand.
+Windsurfers and kitesurfers glide across turquoise waters bordering vast stretches of golden Saharan sand.

 Selecting the ideal holiday accommodation

-From luxury resorts to traditional rural dwellings, the archipelago provides lodging options that cater to every travel style and preference level.
+From all-inclusive resorts to authentic rural fincas, the archipelago provides holiday rentals and lodging options that cater to every travel style and budget.

-Modern hotels provide extensive amenities, including pools and direct beach access for families.
+Modern hotels provide extensive amenities, including kids’ clubs, pools, and direct beach access for families.

 Traditional rural houses

-Restored fincas offer an authentic immersion into the local agricultural lifestyle and quietude.
+Restored fincas offer an authentic immersion into the local agricultural lifestyle, perfect for a digital detox.

-Centrally located flats allow easy exploration of historical centers and vibrant nightlife districts.
+Centrally located vacation rentals allow easy exploration of historical centers and vibrant nightlife districts.

 Outdoor adventures and leisure pursuits

-The diverse topography invites endless exploration, from trekking through ancient laurel forests to diving in crystal-clear waters teeming with marine life.
-Cyclists challenge themselves on steep mountain roads, while stargazers appreciate the pristine night skies protected by astronomical laws, making this region a premier destination for observing the cosmos without light pollution interfering.
+The diverse topography invites endless exploration, from trekking through laurel forests to scuba diving in waters teeming with dolphins and whales.
+Cyclists challenge themselves on steep mountain roads, while astrotourism flourishes under skies protected by astronomical laws, a premier destination for observing the cosmos.

 Natural wonders and coastal beauty

-Protected biosphere reserves and dramatic coastlines define the environmental richness found across this unique Atlantic territory, preserving rare ecosystems.
+Protected UNESCO biosphere reserves and dramatic coastlines define the environmental richness of this unique Atlantic territory, preserving rare ecosystems.

 Volcanic black sands

-Basaltic erosion creates striking dark beaches along the rugged northern coastlines.
+Basaltic erosion creates striking dark beaches along the rugged northern coastlines, often framed by cliffs.

 Golden sand dunes

-Trade winds sculpt vast undulating sand hills that border the azure ocean.
+Trade winds sculpt vast undulating sand hills that border the azure ocean, reminiscent of the Sahara.

 Ancient laurel forests

-Prehistoric misty woodlands survive in humid zones, sheltering rare endemic species.
+Prehistoric misty woodlands survive in humid zones, sheltering rare endemic species and offering magical hiking routes.

 Authentic Canarian traditions

-The cuisine reflects a fusion of historical influences, relying heavily on fresh ingredients like tropical fruits, Atlantic fish, and locally grown potatoes prepared with simplicity.
+The cuisine is a fusion of influences, based on fresh ingredients.
+Explore local markets for tropical fruits, freshly caught Atlantic fish, and ‘papas arrugadas’ prepared with simplicity.
+Don’t miss a wine tasting tour.

 01

-Red or green condiments accompany most traditional meals, adding vibrant flavor.
+Red or green condiments accompany most traditional meals, adding a signature zesty flavor.

 02

-Small potatoes boiled in salt water retain their skin and texture.
+Small local potatoes are boiled in salt water until the skin wrinkles and gains a salty crust.

 03